 Because Visual InterDev uses multiple data-access technologies, you can use ad hoc queries, prepared queries, or stored procedures in your database project.
 The Visual Database Tools let you design queries with or without parameters and create and edit stored procedures.

 To create a query, you right-click a connection in Project Explorer and select the Add Item menu option.
 You have the option of adding a SQL script, database query, view script, stored procedure, table script, or trigger script.
 If you select query, Visual InterDev launches the Query Designer.
 This tool lets you create queries by using the iterative process of designing a query, running it, viewing the results, and modifying the query, if necessary.
 When you've finished with this process, you save the query as a .dtq file.

 Using the Query Designer isn't difficult.
 You simply fill the Design window's pane, text window, and grids with the appropriate information.
-For example, here's how I completed the Design window for the query in Screen 2:
+For example, here's how I completed the Design window for the query:

 Top pane.
 I wanted to perform a keyword search in my database that contains magazine articles, so opened the existing Articles database project and selected the Data View pane.
 I clicked the Articles database tree node to open a list of tables in that database.
-I dragged the Author, Article, and Keyword tables from the Database Diagram window in Screen 1 to the top pane of the Design window in Screen 2.
+I dragged the Author, Article, and Keyword tables from the Database Diagram window to the top pane of the Design window.